-- Employers that drug test typically use a five-panel screen that includes amphetamines, cocaine, marijuana, opiates and phencyclidine (PCP). - Delta-9-tetrahydrocannabinol carboxylic acid - This is the non-impairing metabolite of marijuana - Only metabolite that most laboratories test for in employment drug testing - Tests cannot prove for impairment, only for presence - Difficulty to confirm usage on the job or on their own time
+- Employers that drug test typically use a five-panel screen that includes amphetamines, cocaine, marijuana, opiates and phencyclidine (PCP). - Delta-9-tetrahydrocannabinol (Delta THC) - primary psychoactive cannabinoid in cannabis - responsible for the cannabis "high." - Only metabolite that most laboratories test for in employment drug testing - Tests cannot prove for impairment, only for presence - Difficulty to confirm usage on the job or on their own time - Is CBD detected?